antonpious/langchain-playground/README.md

 # langchain-playground
-Explore the capabilities of building LLM Powered Apps using LangChain and LangGraph
+Explore the capabilities of building LLM Powered Apps using LangChain and LangGraph, LangSmith

+Signup for a free API key for LangSmith

 Create a virtual environment from within VSCode